tazata/timbuktu/docs/source/index.rst

 What is the purpose?
 --------------------
-``timbuktu`` aims to be a Compendium, Encyclopaedia, Guide, Index, or whatever you would like to call it for Science, Technology, Engineering, and Mathematics (STEM) in Africa.
+``timbuktu`` aims to be a Compendium, Encyclopaedia, Guide, Index, Directory, or whatever you would like to call it for Science, Technology, Engineering, and Mathematics (STEM) in Africa.

 .. toctree::
    :maxdepth: 4